 Here's How to Grow a Coffee Plant at Home

-1. Separate the seedlings
+1. Separate the coffee plant seedlings.

-2. Begin growing process
+2. Begin the coffee plant growing process.

-- Keep them in indirect sunlight, so they can be placed in your home near a window.
+- Keep them in indirect sunlight so they can be placed in your home near a window.

-- Water the plant and keep the soil moist, but not drowning.
+- Water the plant and keep the soil moist but not drowning.

-3. Repot plant when it's big enough
+3. Repot the coffee plant once it's big enough.

-- Repot again once more when it reaches 24 inches, which should take place about a year after you start growing your plant.
+- Repot again once it reaches 24 inches, which should take place about a year after you start growing your coffee plant.

 How long will it take for my coffee plant to flower?